-We strongly believe that western notions of business or ethics do not have a monopoly of how things should be done.
+We strongly believe that western notions of business or ethics don’t have a monopoly of how things should be done.
 Fair trade must be reciprocal and mutual.

 To this end, Fair Trade is not just an issue for the “developing world”.
 As a company we believe that principles of fair trade should be practised at home as well.
-We work with a number of other traders to promote co-operation instead of competition across markets – by sharing transport, information, stock.
-We actively seek to employ local people as much as possible, and to use local services and providers.
+We work with a number of other small businesses to promote co-operation instead of competition – by sharing transport, information, stock and resources.
+We aim to employ local people as much as possible, and to use local services and providers.

-We also seek to have transparent, fair, and mutually sustainable relations with market management, and ultimately with customers.
-A market is a sum of its parts: producers, traders, management, workers, customers.
+We also seek to have transparent, fair, and mutually sustainable relations with commissioners, market managements, and ultimately with customers.
+A market or an event is a sum of its parts: producers, traders, management, workers, customers.
 Fair trade must extend throughout that chain.